-You’ll be based in the town of Nanyuki and live with a local host family.
-We encourage you to make the most of your free time to explore the country, local food, and traditions.
+• You will be based in the town of Nanyuki and live with a local host family.
+Make the most out of your free time to explore the country, local food, and traditions.

 Start Dates: